-People: It has been estimated that 14% of the people in the US are infected with roundworm larvae.4 Roundworms can be transmitted to people through hand-to-mouth contact with contaminated soil, sand, plants and objects such as toys and sporting equipment.
+Humans: It has been estimated that 14% of the people in the US are infected with roundworm larvae.2 Roundworms can be transmitted to people through hand-to-mouth contact with contaminated soil, sand, plants and objects such as toys and sporting equipment.
 Children are especially vulnerable to this type of exposure.

+Dogs: Talk with your vet about roundworms.
 Treating your dog with a vet-recommended product can eliminate pre-existing populations of roundworms and reduce the incidence of re-infection by these parasites.
-Monthly administration can reduce the risk of re-infection by reducing the burden of roundworm eggs and hookworm larvae in your dog's environment.
+Monthly administration can reduce the risk of re-infection.
+Alo by reducing the burden of roundworm eggs and hookworm larvae in your dog's environment.

 Humans: In humans, treatment usually involves medication, although in serious cases, surgery might be required.

 Dogs: Ask your vet.
 Most heartworm preventives also kill roundworms.
 Be sure to ask your veterinarian for a broad-spectrum product which treats and controls multiple species of roundworms and hookworms.

 Humans: People should take a conscientious approach to roundworm prevention through frequent hand washing and keeping yards and homes free of animal feces.